addyosmani/backbone-fundamentals/backbone-fundamentals.md

     var todo = new Todo();

     todo.on( 'change', spy );
+    // Change the model state
-    // How would you update a property on the todo here? todo.set( { text: 'new text' } );
+    todo.set( { text: 'new text' } );

     ok( spy.calledOnce, 'A change event callback was correctly triggered' );